+- Convert the main function int main(void) to function void SimulateOnce(long seed, long last).

+- seed: seed of RNG

+- last: the number of jobs to process

-- Add the main function in which you call SimulateOnce with seed and last in a loop with last as the loop variable to simulate with the number of jobs as 20, 40, ..., 1000. - ▶ Run the program and graph the results - Submit the program, the results, and the graph in Blackboard
+- Add the main function in which you call SimulateOnce with seed and last in a loop with last as the loop variable to simulate with the number of jobs as 20, 40, ..., 1000.

+- ► Format the output in the "CSV" format.

+- Run the program and graph the results.

+- Submission: program source code, running results, and graph.